mailjet/mailjet-apiv3-php/README.md

 - Implement your feature or bug fix.
 - Add documentation to it.
 - Commit, push, open a pull request and voila.

+If you have suggestions on how to improve the guides, please submit an issue in our [Official API Documentation repo](https://github.com/mailjet/api-documentation).